Manchukuo: Qing decline and rising nationalism

-As the power of the court in Beijing weakened, many outlying areas either broke free (such as Kashgar) or fell under the control of Imperialist powers.
-In the 19th century, Imperial Russia was most interested in the northern lands of the Qing Empire.
-In 1858, Russia gained control over a huge tract of land called Outer Manchuria thanks to the Supplementary Treaty of Beijing that ended the Second Opium War.
-But Russia was not satisfied and, as the Qing dynasty continued to weaken, it made further efforts to take control of the rest of Manchuria.
-Inner Manchuria came under strong Russian influence in the 1890s with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
+As the power of the court in Beijing weakened, many of the empire's outlying areas either broke free (such as Kashgar) or fell under the control of the Western imperialist powers.
+The Russian Empire had set its sights on Qing's northern territories, and through unequal treaties signed in 1858 and 1860 ultimately annexed huge tracts of territory adjoining the Amur River outright, now known collectively as Outer Manchuria.
+As the Qing continued to weaken, Russia made further efforts to take control of the rest of Manchuria.
+By the 1890s, the region was under strong Russian influence, symbolized by the Russian-built Chinese Eastern Railway that ran from Harbin to Vladivostok.